thenicekat/handoutsforyou/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Folder Structure
+- `api` - Contains the backend routes for handoutsforyou.
+- `courses/prereqs` - Contains code for course prereqs.
+- `courses` - Contains code for the course reviews page.
+- `handouts` - Contains code for the handouts page.
+- `ps` - Contains code for the ps pages.
+Each ps folder has one page for `add`-ing responses, one page for `chronicles` and one page for `data`.
+- `resources` - Contains code for resources which you can share publicly to others.

-## Course Reviews Scripts
+## Scripts
+### Course Reviews.

-There is only one script which pushed directly to the database
+- `add_reviews.py` -> There is only one script which pushed directly to the database.

-## Practice School Scripts
+### Course Prereqs.
+- `prereqs.py` -> This is the script which parses data from course prereqs excel.
+- Use this to convert the excel TTD puts out on cms regarding prereqs to a json format
+- I don't think you'll need to use this for a long long time :)

+### Practice School.

 1. Download the most up to date copy of **PS2_master.csv**
 2. Add the new year to be added to the end of the CSV